 We’ll come back to LTV in a moment.
 In the meantime, let’s review an few important definitions.

-This is the language of finance, the P&L. the P&L statement is sometimes called an earning statement or an income statement.
+Let’s discuss the language of finance — the P&L. the P&L statement is sometimes called an earning statement or an income statement.

 Let’s take a look at it.
 We’re going to look down one column at a time.
 Then the amount of that item and then the description.
 Let’s take a look at this total revenue.

 Say you have a small business.
 Total revenue is $100,000, also called total sales.
 It’s the money generated by selling products or services.

 We all pretty much knew that already.
 What a lot of us don’t know is that there’s costs of goods sold.

 Let’s say you’re making widgets and you generate $100,000 in total revenue.
 Well, it costs you money to go out and get the plastic for the widgets and all that sort of stuff.
 In this particular case, it would be $20,000 so cost of goods sold is the cost of the materials and labor used to create the product or service.

 Then we have a gross profit of $80,000.
 As you can see below, that’s total revenue minus cost of goods sold equals gross profit.

 Gross profit is basically a pretty easy calculation — this is the money we kind of brought into our business after we’ve taken out expenses.
 In this case, we’re taking out $50,000 expenses sometimes called operating expenses include salaries, rent, utilities, supplies, all sorts of stuff like that.